-And you’ve probably already seen the statistics, like how the average cost of one single data breach is nearly $3.9 million globally ($7.91 million in the US), or how it can take up to a year to detect a mega-breach (according to Ponemon’s 2018 Cost of a Data Breach Study).
-We also probably don’t need to explain that even if you manage to avoid being targeted for a cyber attack, a hurricane, wildfire, massive flood or even just extreme temperatures could take down an entire data center indefinitely.
+And you’ve probably already seen the statistics —like how the average cost of one single data breach is nearly $3.9 million globally ($7.91 million in the US), or how it can take up to a year to detect a mega-breach (according to Ponemon’s 2018 Cost of a Data Breach Study).
+We also probably don’t need to explain that even if you manage to avoid becoming targeted by a cyber attack, a hurricane, wildfire, massive flood or extreme temperatures could take down an entire data center indefinitely.

 We don’t need to tell you these things, but just in case you need a quick reminder to double-check your disaster recovery plan (or want some examples to convince your boss why you need to increase your 2019 disaster recovery budget), here are five real-life nightmares your IT helpdesk peers face all the time.

 1. The Rogue Employee

 Your organization works hard to protect your data against external threats.
 But what happens when the problem comes from the inside?

 There are plenty of stories about how disgruntled employees with full access to critical data hold files for ransom in a harebrained attempt to make money.
 Worse, some of them are even successful.
 In less malicious cases, employees may download software without IT approval, thereby creating an access point you’re not even aware exists.

 That’s why your disaster recovery plan must include a method of logging changes so you can quickly identify vulnerabilities and trace them back to when they were created.
 And, of course, educating employees on the dangers of shadow IT.

 2. The Natural Disaster